wolfe-ml/wolfe-ml.github.io/_posts/2022-03-14-dataset-catography.markdown

 # [DRAFT]

-One of my favorite recent papers, [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://arxiv.org/pdf/2009.10795v2.pdf), introduces the ideas of dataset cartography and training dynamics.
+One of my favorite recent papers, [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://arxiv.org/pdf/2009.10795v2.pdf), introduces the concepts of dataset cartography, data maps, and training dynamics.
 Dataset cartography, like its name suggests, is the art of mapping the data used to train your deep learning model, whereas training dynamics is the process of concisely generating data maps during the model training process rather than through a potentially costly evaluation step.

-## Dataset Cartography?
-Data Maps?
+## Background
-Datesets used to train deep learning models have been growing larger and more complex.
+Datasets used to train deep learning models have been growing larger and more complex.
 Have you ever been examining your deep learning ground truth training data and found something that seemed out of place?
-For example, say you're trying to classify your companies app reviews into different sentiments `positive`, `neutral`, and `negative`.
+For example, say you're trying to classify your companies app reviews by sentiment: `positive`, `neutral`, and `negative`.
 While examining model errors after an initial pass at model training, you found this sample improperly classified in your validation dataset:

 `"I really love this app...not" -> GT: sentiment_positive, Model: sentiment_negative`